ptagseth/kanoa-software/docs/new folder structure/configuration/quality/attributes.md

 ![Configure Attribute](/img/quality-config-attribute.png)

 ## Overview
-The Quality Attributes Configuration screen is divided into two primary sections:
+The Quality Attributes Configuration screen is divided into two primary sections:<br />

-1. **Attributes and Folder Structure (Left Section)**
+**Attributes and Folder Structure**<br />
-2. **Attribute Editor (Right Section)**
+**Attribute Editor**

-### Left Section: Attributes and Folder Structure
+### Attributes and Folder Structure
-- **Functionality**: This section displays a folder structure containing various attributes used in the platform.
+This section displays a folder structure containing various attributes used in the platform.<br />
-- **Initial State**: Initially, no options are selected.
-The only available action is to edit attributes.
+**Initial State**: Initially, no options are selected.
+The only available action is to edit attributes.<br />
-- **Editing Attributes**:
+**Editing Attributes**:
 - To edit, click the "Edit Attributes" button.
 This opens the Attribute Editor pop-up.
 - The pop-up displays all attributes on the left and editing options on the right.
 - **Editing Process**:
-    - Select an attribute to edit.
+  1. Select an attribute to edit.
-    - Modify the name, description, and enabled status.
+  2. Modify the name, description, and enabled status.
-    - Click "Save" to confirm changes.
+  3. Click "Save" to confirm changes.

 ### Adding New Attributes
-- **Process**:
+**Process**:
-  - Select the parent folder for the new attribute.
+  1. Select the parent folder for the new attribute.
-  - Click the "Add" button.
+  2. Click the "Add" button.
-  - Enter the name, description, and set the enabled status.
+  3. Enter the name, description, and set the enabled status.
-  - Click "Save" or "Close" as needed.
+  4. Click "Save" or "Close" as needed.

 ### Attribute Management
-- **Options**:
+**Options**:
   - Delete an attribute.
   - Clear attribute selection.

-### Right Section: Attribute Settings
+### Attribute Settings
-- **Functionality**: Displays attributes based on the folder selected on the left.
+This section displays attributes based on the folder selected on the left.<br />
-- **Contents**: May contain one or several attributes.
+**Contents**: May contain one or several attributes.<br />
-- **Actions Available**:
+**Actions Available**:
   - "Data" button: Links to the database.
   - "Clear Table" button: Clears the displayed table.
   - "Clear Selection" button: Clears the current selection.